Flameish/Novel-Grabber/README.md

 ## How to use
 <strong>Automatic:</strong>

-1. Download and unzip [Novel-Grabber.zip](https://dl.dropboxusercontent.com/s/kjdfl0xnt4xq9y4/Novel-Grabber.zip) and execute the launcher
+1. Download [Novel-Grabber.zip](https://dl.dropboxusercontent.com/s/kjdfl0xnt4xq9y4/Novel-Grabber.zip) and execute the launcher inside
 <br>(If you can't execute the jar, try to start it via the terminal command: `java -jar NG-Launcher.jar`)
 2. Enter the link to the novel's Table of Contents page
 3. Click on 'Check' to fetch novel info and chapter list